By -

 Items that can be covered by a possessory lien

+Property over which a possessory lien can hold include documents and money in the trust account[7].
 Notably however, a possessory lien cannot attach to a client’s will[8] or other documents or property that are held by the solicitor for a specific purpose, nor can a possessory lien extend to third parties.

-For example, in Elders Rural Finance Limited v Tapp (1993) 113 FLR 351 (Elders),[9] Martin CJ commented that, “[a possessory lien]… cannot be asserted against third parties who would be entitled to production as against the client”.
+For example, in Elders Rural Finance Limited v Tapp (1993) 113 FLR 351 (Elders),[9] Martin CJ commented that, “[a possessory lien]… cannot be asserted against third parties who would be entitled to production as against the client.”

 In Elders, the plaintiffs and the defendants subpoenaed the former solicitors of a deceased person, Charles Tapp.
 However, the solicitors to whom the subpoenas had been addressed sought orders to set aside the subpoenas or, in the alternative, directions made with respect to the subpoenas.
 The deceased owed money to the solicitors on account of their professional fees (some billed, some not) and, accordingly, asserted a lien over some of the subpoenaed documents.